Tony de Ryk, The boss, creative genius & ceremony expert

 Mrs. Jennifer de Ryk B.Sc, The REAL BOSS & Co-Owner

 Jenn is a graduate of the University of Waterloo and a former massage therapist and Kinesiologist with the Chatham-Kent Health Alliance.
-Not only is she a great mom but she is also studying to be a Registered Holistic Nutritionist.
-Jenn is a super cook and prepares all of our baked goods for visitations and funerals.
-She is the co-chair of the SAC at St. Mary's School in Maidstone.
-Sometimes we wonder how she does it all!
-Even though she turned 39 recently she doesn't look a day over 22.
+Jenn is a super cook and prepares most of our baked goods for visitations and funerals.
+Jenn had been very involved with the SAC at St. Mary's School for many years.

-Mrs. Ann Perry R.N., Funeral Assistant & Most Improved
+Mrs. Ann Perry R.N., One caring & devoted lady

 Geoff Perry, Funeral Assistant

 Geoff managed the Kennedy Furniture Store in the 1970's.
 He was a Design Engineer and a Project Administrator, providing new, final assembly plants in Canada, United States of America and South America.
+This guy knows a little about everything.
 Geoff also has a talent for making his own wine!

-Jim Rundle, Head of Global Secruity for Kennedy Funeral Home
+Jim Rundle, Head of Global Security for Kennedy Funeral Home

 Jim is retired from the Windsor Police Service.
 He is married to Bonnie and has two sons who live in Essex.
-He has won the 'Employee of the Year' award for the last four years.
+He has won the 'Employee of the Year' award every single year.
 Some of the staff have suggested he may be involved in a plot to win every year.
 The Board of Directors (me, myself and I) launched an official investigation and found no evidence of wrong doing.
 An independent audit found that Jim has been cleared of all wrong doing in 'fixing' the employee of the year award.

 Carolyn Barnett, Chief List maker & Music Director & the follow up Lady